-- 3.1 The application site is located on the west side of Blackwell Road within a residential area of Kings Langley.
-The site comprises a two storey semi-detached dwelling. - 3.2 The immediate character area comprises similarly designed dwellinghouses of relatively similar build, age, height and size; the overall character of the area is evident.
+- 3.1 The application site is located on the east side of Blackwell Road within a residential area of Kings Langley.
+The site comprises a two storey semi-detached dwelling with an area of hard standing to the front of the dwelling which has been used for off street parking. - 3.2 The immediate character area comprises similarly designed dwellinghouses of relatively similar build, age, height and size; the overall character of the area is evident.